futoin/specs/draft/ftn7_iface_invoker_concept.md

 There should be a common FutoIn exception type from which Expected and Unexpected FutoIn exception types must inherit as defined in FTN3.

-By design, most Executor implementation also implement Invoker design as it is required for separation of concerns on Service/RPC level, but not single project level.
+By design, most Executor implementations also implement Invoker design as it is required for separation of concerns on Service/RPC level, but not single project level.

 # 1.1.
 Reserved interface names